segmentio/segment-docs/src/connections/reverse-etl/index.md

 5. If your sync failed, click the failed reason to get more details on the error and view sample payloads to help troubleshoot the issue.

 #### Email alerts
-You can opt in to receive email alerts regarding any notifications for Reverse ETL.
+You can opt in to receive email alerts regarding notifications for Reverse ETL.

 To subscribe to email alerts:
 1. Navigate to **Settings > User Preferences**.